Ktiseos-Nyx/SimpleChestShop-Pyspigot/README.md

 Inspired by the core functionality of classic chest shop plugins, Simple Chest Shop provides a clean and intuitive experience, prioritizing ease of use and essential features for both players and server administrators.

+This plugin was developed for 0FTH3N1GHT's development server, and current development is based on the specs of that server.
+If you're looking for platform agnostic code, either use the issues tab above, or fork and contribute.

+## Languages

+English only for now, I don't trust my own natural language so unless "TYPO-ESE" is a language, English is it for now.
+In future i'll try and see how that works otherwise.

+### Why PySpigot?

+Current I do not know how to code much outside of HTML, Python, and CSS.
+I know how to poke around a few other formats of web development, but nothing solid.
+Due to my freelancing in and out of AI/ML i learned a little bit about python, and the natural language feature of it makes it easier for me to understand.
+I've been using the combination of lack of smarts, and studying at what feels like 3am all the API's I need to include.
+While the use of LLM's has been employed, trust me, this isn't just "telling GPT to make it" - i'm checking all the code, i'm linting where i'm able.
+I'm learning a long the way.

 ## Why Choose Simple Chest Shop?

 Many existing chest shop plugins, while powerful, can be overwhelming with their extensive command sets, intricate configurations, and steep learning curves.
 Simple Chest Shop takes a different approach, focusing on providing the *essential* chest shop experience in a way that is: